 - You will have to wait for some time for minor repairs: If your PC encounters an issue, and you have no way of fixing it, you have to get it to your manufacturer, which may take a couple of weeks.
 This means you will not be able to work for that entire period, which may cost you money.

-In general, if you do not have the time or commitment to building a PC, or you just want something for general work, buying a PC will be a good choice.
+In general, if you do not have the time or commitment to build a PC, or you just want something for general work, buying a PC will be a good choice.
 However, if the opposite is the case, you should go with building a PC of your own.